TDengine Powers Vibration Data Analysis and Fault Prediction at Hydroelectric Plant

 The data load was then doubled to 10,000 rows per second, and the results remained the same, confirming that the ingestion performance of TDengine was acceptable for this business scenario.

-Lastly, storage capacity was evaluated.
+3. Lastly, storage capacity was evaluated.
 It was estimated that 1.7 TB of data would be generated daily under normal operation.
-The du -sh * command was used to display the size of the data directory in TDengine after 24 hours of ingestion had occurred, and the difference between the estimated 1.7 TB and the actual size would determine TDengine’s storage efficiency.
+The size of the data directory in TDengine was checked after 24 hours of ingestion had occurred, and the difference between the estimated 1.7 TB and the actual size would determine TDengine’s storage efficiency.
 It was found that the data size in TDengine was approximately 30% of the expected 1.7 TB, indicating that TDengine’s data compression capabilities were up to the task.

 Given the strong performance across these three indicators, the hydroelectric operator deployed TDengine as their time-series database for this project.